donthugmeimscaredd/donthugmeimscaredd/README.md

 "What?"

 *"Well, it's just not that great, is it?
-I wouldn't mind looking at the house again...*
+I wouldn't mind looking at the house again..."*

-*And.., maybe, looking at you."*
+*"And...
+Maybe, looking at you."*

 "Really?
 You like looking at me?"